SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Resuming an Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In order to use this feature you need dill_.

+BE AWARE that *dill* is rather experimental and still in alpha status!

-If all of your data is picklable, you can use the config parameter `continuable=True` passed to the :class:`~pypet.environment.Environment` constructor.
+If all of your data can be handled by dill (probably anything), you can use the config parameter `continuable=True` passed to the :class:`~pypet.environment.Environment` constructor.
 Note that `continuable=True` only works with `use_pool=False` in case of multiprocessing.

-This will create a '.cnt' file with the name of your trajectory in the folder where your final HDF5 file will be placed.
-The `.cnt` file is your safety net for data loss due to a computer crash.
+This will create a continue directory (name spacified by you) and a sub-folder with the name ot the trajectory.
+This folder is your safety net for data loss due to a computer crash.
 If for whatever reason your day or week-long lasting simulation was interrupted, you can resume it without recomputing already obtained results.
 Note that this works only if the